JPMorgan High Yield Municipal ETF Plans Dividend of $0.19 (NYSEARCA:JMHI)

-Several hedge funds and other institutional investors have recently bought and sold shares of JMHI.
-Stifel Financial Corp bought a new stake in JPMorgan High Yield Municipal ETF in the fourth quarter valued at $208,000.
-Mercer Global Advisors Inc. ADV acquired a new position in shares of JPMorgan High Yield Municipal ETF during the third quarter valued at about $320,000.
-Royal Bank of Canada acquired a new position in shares of JPMorgan High Yield Municipal ETF during the third quarter valued at about $1,027,000.
-Envestnet Asset Management Inc. purchased a new position in JPMorgan High Yield Municipal ETF during the third quarter worth about $1,031,000.
-Finally, Ameriprise Financial Inc. purchased a new position in JPMorgan High Yield Municipal ETF during the third quarter worth about $1,212,000.
+Several hedge funds and other institutional investors have recently modified their holdings of the stock.
+Royal Bank of Canada grew its holdings in JPMorgan High Yield Municipal ETF by 146.2% in the fourth quarter.
+Royal Bank of Canada now owns 53,340 shares of the company’s stock worth $2,646,000 after purchasing an additional 31,675 shares during the period.
+Stifel Financial Corp purchased a new stake in shares of JPMorgan High Yield Municipal ETF during the fourth quarter valued at approximately $208,000.
+Mercer Global Advisors Inc. ADV purchased a new stake in shares of JPMorgan High Yield Municipal ETF during the third quarter valued at approximately $320,000.
+Ameriprise Financial Inc. purchased a new stake in shares of JPMorgan High Yield Municipal ETF during the third quarter valued at approximately $1,212,000.
+Finally, LPL Financial LLC purchased a new stake in shares of JPMorgan High Yield Municipal ETF during the third quarter valued at approximately $2,801,000.

 - Five stocks we like better than JPMorgan High Yield Municipal ETF